near/stakewars-iv/README.md

 ## 4. StatelessNet status

+#### March 29th, 2024

+Introduced new statelessnet version enabling:
+* in-memory trie for significant execution speed up
+* chunk producer shard shuffling for better security testing Unfortunately one of the fixes related to proper storage recording stalled the chain.
+Revert awaiting release.

 #### March 22nd, 2024

 * Validator roles and rewards model [was presented](https://github.com/near/nearcore/issues/10556#issuecomment-2004647692) and waits for implementation.